-- 5.2.
-Upon request, the approval authority shall make the repair information on the OBD system available to any interested components, diagnostic tools or test equipment manufacturer on a non-discriminatory basis: - 5.2.1.
-A description of the type and number of preconditioning cycles used for the original approval of the vehicle; - 5.2.2.
-A description of the type of the OBD demonstration cycle used for the original approval of the vehicle for the component monitored by the OBD system; - 5.2.3.
+- 5.2.3.
 A comprehensive document describing all sensed components with the strategy for fault detection and MI activation (fixed number of driving cycles or statistical method), including a list of relevant secondary sensed parameters for each component monitored by the OBD system and a list of all OBD output codes and format used (with an explanation of each) associated with individual emission related powertrain components and individual non-emission related components, where monitoring of the component is used to determine MI activation. - 5.2.4.
 This information may be provided in the form of a table, as follows:

-Table 1

-Template OBD information list
+Table A1/1 Template OBD information list

-Component Diagnostic trouble code Monitoring strategy Fault detection criteria MI activation criteria Secondary parameters Preconditioning Demonstration test Default mode Catalyst P0420 Oxygen sensor 1 and 2 signals Difference between sensor 1 and sensor 2 signals 3rd cycle Engine speed, engine load, A/F mode, catalyst temperature Two type I cycles Туре І None
+Сотропепт Diagnostic trouble code Monitoring strategy Fault detection criteria MI activation criteria Secondary parameters Preconditioning Demonstration test Default mode Catalyst P0420 Oxygen sensor 1 and 2 signals Difference between sensor 1 and sensor 2 signals 3rd cycle Engine speed, engine load, A/F mode, catalyst temperature Two type I cycles Type I None

-5.2.5.
-If an approval authority receives a request from any interested components, diagnostic tools or test equipment manufacturer for information on the OBD system of a vehicle that has been approved by that approval authority to a previous version of this Regulation (if any),

-- (a) That approval authority shall, within 30 days, ask the manufacturer of the vehicle in question to make available the information required in paragraphs 5.1 and 5.2..; - (b) The vehicle manufacturer shall submit this information to that approval authority within two months of the request;

-(c) That approval authority shall transmit this information to the other Contracting Parties' approval authorities and shall attach this information to the vehicle approval information.
-5.2.6.
-Information can be requested only for replacement or service components that are subject to approval or for components that form part of a system subject to approval.
-5.2.7.
+- 5.2.5.
+If a responsible authority receives a request from any interested components, diagnostic tools or test equipment manufacturer for information on the OBD system of a vehicle that has been certified by that responsible authority to a previous version of this Regulation (if any), - (a) That responsible authority shall, within 30 days, ask the manufacturer of the vehicle in question to make available the information required in paragraphs 5.1 and 5.2.; - (b) The vehicle manufacturer shall submit this information to that responsible authority within two months of the request; - (c) That responsible authority shall transmit this information to the other Contracting Parties' responsible authorities and shall attach this information to the vehicle certification information. - 5.2.6.
+Information can be requested only for replacement or service components that are subject to certification or for components that form part of a system subject to certification. - 5.2.7.
 The request for repair information shall identify the exact specification of the vehicle model for which the information is required.
-It shall confirm that the information is required for the development of replacement or retrofit parts or components or diagnostic tools or test equipment.
-5.2.8.
-Access to vehicle security features used by authorised dealers and repair shops shall be made available to independent operators under protection of security technology according to the following requirements: (a) Data shall be exchanged ensuring confidentiality, integrity and protection against replay; (b) The standard https//ssl-tls (RFC4346) shall be used; (c) Security certificates in accordance with ISO 20828 shall be used for mutual authentication of independent operators and manufacturers; (d) The independent operator's private key shall be protected by secure hardware.
-5.2.8.1.
-The Contracting Parties will specify the parameters for fulfilling these requirements according to the state of the art.
-5.2.8.2.
-The independent operator shall be approved and authorized for this purpose on the basis of documents demonstrating that they pursue a legitimate business activity and have not been convicted of relevant criminal activity.
+It shall confirm that the information is required for the development of replacement or retrofit parts or components or diagnostic tools or test equipment. - 5.2.8.
+Access to vehicle security features used by authorised dealers and repair shops shall be made available to independent operators under protection of security technology according to the following requirements: - (a) Data shall be exchanged ensuring confidentiality, integrity and protection against replay; - (b) The standard https//ssl-tls (RFC4346) shall be used; - (c) Security certificates in accordance with ISO 20828 shall be used for mutual authentication of independent operators and manufacturers;

+- (d) The independent operator's private key shall be protected by secure hardware. - 5.2.8.1.
+The Contracting Parties will specify the parameters for fulfilling these requirements according to the state of the art. - 5.2.8.2.
+The independent operator shall be approved and authorized for this purpose on the basis of documents demonstrating that they pursue a legitimate business activity and have not been convicted of relevant criminal activity.]